bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images2/media/image176.png){width="4.0in"
 height="1.9089741907261593in"}

-The paragraph element has a class defined as \"mypage\" and the button class is defined as \"mybutton.\"
+The paragraph element has a class defined as &quot;mypage&quot; and the button class is defined as &quot;mybutton.&quot;

 ![](images2/media/image177.png){width="4.0in"
-height="1.9089741907261593in"}Now, let\'s explore the CSS.
+height="1.9089741907261593in"}Now, let&apos;s explore the CSS.

 First it contains basically styling for the mypage and mybutton class elements.